speric/kindle-highlights/README.markdown

 **Updates**

-* Added annotation_id to Highlight class (2011.12.20)
+* Added annotation_id to Highlight class (0.0.3)
-* Added dependencies to Mechanize and ruby-aaws within gemspec (2011.12.20)
+* Added dependencies to Mechanize and ruby-aaws within gemspec (0.0.4)
-* Cache AWS Product API results in a Hash, keyed on ASIN, to save time (2011.12.20)
+* Cache AWS Product API results in a Hash, keyed on ASIN, to save time (0.0.5)
+* Get Small response group from Amazon (0.0.5)

 **TODO**

-* Optimize Amazon API calls
 * Get all highlights; Amazon currently does an infinite-scroll at the page bottom which loads highlights dynamically.
 Currently the gem only gets the first "page" of highlights.
 * Exception handling
 * Documentation